 BIA on Changed Circumstances and the One-Year Asylum Deadline

 (147 KB - 7/26/2011)

-In an unpublished decision, the BIA found that Respondent’s discovery of his HIV status was a changed circumstance excusing the late filing.
+In an unpublished decision, the BIA held that the respondent’s discovery of his HIV status was a changed circumstance, excusing the late filing.
 The BIA also noted that an approved labor certification would qualify as an extraordinary circumstance.
 Courtesy of Paul O’Dwyer.
-AILA Doc.
-No. 11072631.

 AILA Doc.
 No. 11072631.